Britomart Station: Further works

-A major commercial building was built over the eastern approach tunnel in the late 2000s, at the eastern edge of the plaza behind the centre.
+A major commercial building was built over the eastern approach tunnel in the late 2000s, at the eastern edge of the plaza behind the station.

 City Rail Link works

-In January 2017, the Britomart station building was closed and access between it and platforms was blocked off.
+On 17 January 2017, the Britomart station building was closed and access between it and platforms was blocked off.
 A new, temporary Britomart station building was opened at the rear of the building, with new stairways and the retention of elevator and escalator access to the platforms.
 This building was in use for three years.
 The former building is refurbished and strengthened in preparation for tunnelling under it for City Rail Link services.

 To enable the digging of the trench works required for the CRL, the Downtown Shopping Centre was closed on 28 May 2016 and by 23 November had been demolished.
 It has been replaced with 'Commercial Bay' named after Commercial Bay which was below the modern day site.
 Commercial Bay consists of the Commercial Bay (PwC tower) skyscraper and the Commercial Bay Shopping Centre.
 Auckland Council and proprietors Precinct Properties struck a deal to include tunnels for the City Rail Link directly underneath the premises.

+In late 2020, the former Queen Elizabeth II Square adjacent to the Chief Post Office building was reopened as Te Komititanga, a new civic square that incorporates whāriki (woven mat) patterns, developed in partnership with Ngāi Tai ki Tāmaki weaver Tessa Harris, who developed the patterns in collaboration with weavers from Te Ākitai Waiohua, Ngāi Tai ki Tamaki, Ngāti Te Ata and Ngāti Whātua Ōrākei.

-On 6 April 2021 at 1pm the surface building (also known as the Central Post Office) was reopened.
+On 6 April 2021 at 1 pm the surface building (also known as the Central Post Office) was reopened.
 The opening was attended by Phil Goff and members of the public.
 The surface building was ceremonially opened by a ribbon cutting.